rozum-robotics/pulse-api/README.md

 motion target.
 * Poses (`set_pose`, `run_poses` and `get_pose` methods) - to control motor angles.
 Use the `pose` helper function to create a motion target.
+* Jogging (`jogging` method) - enter the 'jogging' mode.
+If the robotic arm already in the 'jogging' mode, use this method to control the direction of the movement.
+Use `jog` helper function to create motion target.
+The motion target has six components ('x', 'y', 'z', 'rx', 'ry', 'rz').
+Components are optional with default value equal to 0.
+Components control accelerations along the corresponding axis relative to the _base_ coordinate system of the robotic arm.
+To disable the mode, pass `jog` motion target, where all components are zeros.

 Possible motion types: